Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/reference/1-data-exchange/tutorial.md

 This is an example of dependency ordering.
 Look again at the Discovery API example at the top of this page.
-The URL specified at path `$.urls.dependendencies` can be used to help understand dependency order.
+The URL specified at path `$.urls.dependencies` can be used to help understand dependency order.
 For example, `/ed-fi/students` has order 3, and `/ed-fi/studentSchoolAssociations` has order 13.
 When _creating_ a resource, the lower number must be created first.
 When _deleting_, we must go in reverse: delete the higher number first.